2020/21 Full-time Undergraduate course

 In this section

 Business studies graduates are well placed for a management career in the business arena or to take advantage of opportunities in the public sector.
-Depending on the choice of business specialism, graduates will have generic skills in management functions including management accounting, finance and project management and specific specialist skills in accounting, entrepreneurship or marketing.
-Graduates may also proceed to postgraduate study or research in related areas.
-Throughout the course, students will be encouraged to develop their personal skills and abilities in order to maximize their career potential.
-In addition students will be supported and encouraged to reflect on career choices and plan their graduate career path through employer engagement, career fairs and careers staff counsel and advice amongst others.
+You will develop skills in management functions including management accounting, finance and leadership and specific specialist skills in accounting, entrepreneurship or marketing.
+You may also proceed to postgraduate study or research in related areas.
+Throughout the course, students will be encouraged to develop their personal skills and abilities in order to maximise their career potential.
+In additionyou will be supported and encouraged to reflect on career choices and plan their graduate career path through employer engagement, career fairs and careers staff counsel and advice amongst others.

 In Year 3 you will have the option of a paid placement year in a range of local and international locations.
 This will provide a link between the subjects you have studied and their application in a 'real world' setting.
 Satisfactory completion of the placement year will lead to the award of the Diploma in Professional Practice or Diploma in Professional Practice (International) if you complete your work placemetn internationally.
 You also have the option to study abroad for a year; satisfactory completion of a study abroad year will lead to the award of the Diploma in International Academic Studies.